Asynchronous Programming

 Now this opens up possibilities for all kinds of shenanigans.
 She could show “crows rule, humans drool” on the wall in giant letters.
 But that feels a bit crude.
 Instead, she plans to show a video of a flying crow covering all of the screens at night.

 Carla finds a fitting video clip, in which a second and a half of footage can be repeated to create a looping video showing a crow’s wingbeat.
-To fit the nine screens (each of which can show 50 by 30 pixels), Carla cuts and resizes the videos to get a series of 150-by-90 images, ten per second.
+To fit the nine screens (each of which can show 50×30 pixels), Carla cuts and resizes the videos to get a series of 150×90 images, 10 per second.
 Those are then each cut into nine rectangles, and processed so that the dark spots on the video (where the crow is) show a bright light, and the light spots (no crow) are left dark, which should create the effect of an amber crow flying against a black background.

 She has set up the clipImages variable to hold an array of frames, where each frame is represented with an array of nine sets of pixels—one for each screen—in the format that the signs expect.